 Looking Back 2 Years

-In the past 2 years, I spent about 5 months house sitting in the western part of the US, including California, Oregon, Washington, and Alaska.
+In the past two years, I spent five months house sitting in the western part of the US, including California, Oregon, Washington, and Alaska.
 I also worked for months at a time in Australia, New Zealand, the UK, and Namibia.
 I’ve taken care of farm animals and house pets, worked with children, shoveled manure, climbed mountains, managed staff in the deserts of Africa, flown in the cockpits of commercial planes, and driven thousands of miles alone- mostly on the left side of the road.
 I’ve photographed sunsets and sunrises, the night sky, dry deserts and soggy rain forests, turbulent oceans and calm seas.
 I’ve fed alpacas and horses in New Zealand, koalas and kangaroos in Australia, and the whole gamut of farm animals in France.
 I hiked through bear country in Alaska (with a husky/whippet named Moby) and swam in shark-infested waters in both California and South Africa.
 I tried being a vegan for 4 months before becoming a nearly full-time meat-eater in Namibia.
 I’ve slept under the stars, but also in trailers, shacks, huts, and tents.

 But through all these experiences, there’s one aspect that has been consistent: my questioning of this lifestyle.
 Is it wrong that I’m happy to travel alone?
 Should I be worried I’ve never stumbled upon my soul mate (as wrinkles increase with the years)?
 Isn’t it odd that even though I make close friends as I go, my travel life keeps me wandering?
 Most of the time, I love the challenge and excitement, and embrace this life to its fullest.
 But any hint of loneliness, and doubt is waiting for me on the sidelines.